-However, if it’s happening all the time, your customers will notice — and no doubt start searching for a more reliable option.
+However, if it’s happening all the time, your customers will notice — and no doubt search for a more reliable option.
 Want another reason why quality assurance is important in a call center?

 The QA process identifies flaws in your service.
 Call monitoring is a core aspect, enabling analysts and managers to listen in on interactions and pinpoint areas demanding improvement.

-Research shows that 70% of businesses delivering best-in-class customer experiences incorporate consumer feedback into their operations.
+Research shows 70% of businesses delivering best-in-class customer experiences incorporate consumer feedback into their operations.

-If you’re not actually asking those people reaching out to your call center agents about their opinions, you could be making things more difficult than they need be.
+If you’re not asking those people reaching out to your call center agents about their opinions, you could make things more difficult than they need be.

-Customer surveys should be distributed on a regular basis, ideally before you begin quality assurance and once it’s underway.
+Distributing customer surveys regularly is best before you begin quality assurance and once it’s underway.
 The more feedback you gather over time, the better you can monitor development and measure progress.